Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/README.md

     - `basePath` is the folder inside the container name where you want to pick the files from
     - `filPath` is file name regex with which you want to pick the files.
     - `arhivePath`: defaults to `archive` folder inside the azure blob container
+    -  `moduleName` is the name of the transformation module(wheel package) you want to transform your data with during the the pipeline run.
+Defaults to `md5`
-    -  In the parameters, you can specify which module you want to run with the module config as required.
-We'll first run it with `md5` module which doens't take any module configuration.
+    - `moduleConfig` is the configuration required for the transformation module.
+It can be empty incase the module doesn't take any configuration.
     - `targetTable` parameter takes a JSON object with table name and path where the parquet files will be stored for the external table.
     - `database`: Input for the spark database ; defaults to `default` value